tungstenfabric/tf-jenkins/setup/README.md

 ## Gerrit integration

 To listen gerrit events and run CI checks some gerrit item should be registered in gerrit plugin via Jenkins configuration in UI.
+SSH keyfile is placed inside jenkins container at /var/jenkins_home/.ssh/${GERRIT_USER_NAME}_id_rsa